-Article sponsored by:Visit here for original content services for your genre site or publication.
+Article sponsored by:Visit here for original content services & social media exposure.

 In The Other Side of the Door we see the lengths a mother is willing to go to bring her child back from the dead.
 She’s not the only mum to have gone to desperate lengths for her child.
 Some make great sacrifices for their children to protect them, whilst others go on murder rampages in the name of revenge.
 Love them or hate them though, Horror Mums are dedicated mums.